Navigation

 Symptoms of male infertility

 There aren’t any specific male infertility symptoms.
-But if it’s caused by a medical or surgical condition, or low hormone levels, you may have symptoms.
+But if surgery, a medical condition or low hormone levels are causing infertility, these causes may lead to some symptoms.
+These symptoms may include:

 • prominent veins in your testicles